Yield Optimizer Stack Adapt

 Enjoy Lubbock’s Fall Harvest

 The arrival of autumn affords many reasons to celebrate beyond a break from Texas’ summer swelter.
 Get a taste of the local harvest as you stroll through the Lubbock Downtown Farmers Market on Saturday mornings from June through mid-October.
-The market is your one-stop shops for all things Lubbock, where you’ll find farm-fresh produce, handmade jewelry, beer, jams, salsas, coffee, meats, and so much more.
+The market is your one-stop shop for all things Lubbock, where you’ll find farm-fresh produce, handmade jewelry, beer, jams, salsas, coffee, meats, and so much more.
 Hungry?
 Get something tasty from one of the on-site food trucks.

 Of course, what is fall without football?
 Instead of sitting at home, catch the action live at Jones AT&T Stadium, where you can cheer on the Red Raiders with 60,000 of the best fans in the world.